Boeheim deemed ‘not reckless’ in fatal crash, case is closed

 - Noah Dickerson, David Crisp lead way as Huskies need overtime to hold off Oregon State, 81-76 VIEW

-Boeheim accidentally killed 51-year-old Jorge Jimenez at 11:20 p.m. on Feb.
-20 while trying to avoid the disabled car.
-Jimenez had exited the car and was standing near the guardrail.
+Boeheim was on the road after a Feb.
+20 game when he accidentally killed 51-year-old Jorge Jimenez at 11:20 p.m.
+The 74-year-old coach swerved his SUV to avoid the black Dodge Charger that had skidded to a stop on the slick roadway and was resting perpendicular across most of two lanes.
+He then struck Jimenez, who had exited the Dodge and was standing near the guardrail.

+The report said the Dodge would not have passed a New York state inspection because of two bad tires and inoperable rear marker lights.